| Gold and Silver Lifesaving Medals. The Gold and Silver Lifesaving Medals were

 1. Eligibility.
 The Commandant awards the Gold and Silver Lifesaving Medals

-a.
-The Gold Lifesaving Medal or the Silver Lifesaving Medal may be awarded
+under the general criteria listed below: a.
+The Gold Lifesaving Medal or the Silver Lifesaving Medal may be awardedto any person who rescues or endeavors to rescue any other person from

 drowning, shipwreck, or other perils of the water.
 The rescue or attempted